Xplictadisa/chatApp/README.md

-this project is a practice project aimed at cloning whatsapp messenger app
+this project is a practice project aimed at cloning whatsapp messenger app for iphone